Aami Dakini

-Aami Dakini is an Indian Hindi-language television supernatural series that aired from 23 June 2025 to 19 September 2025 on Sony Entertainment Television and streams digitally on SonyLIV.
+Aami Dakini is an Indian Hindi-language television supernatural romantic horror drama series and is the second part of Aahat chronology, that aired from 23 June 2025 to 19 September 2025 on Sony Entertainment Television and streams digitally on SonyLIV.
 Produced by Shree Venkatesh Films, the show stars Hitesh Bharadwaj and Rachi Sharma.

+Plot

+Aami Dakini follows Ayaan, a rationalist who returns to his ancestral Kolkata bungalow with his family.
+Unbeknownst to them, the house is haunted by Dakini, a vengeful spirit from an ancient tragedy who believes Ayaan is the reincarnation of her lost lover.
+As the haunting intensifies, a local spiritual guide named Meera works to protect the family and help the spirit find closure.